glegoux/jekyll-tech-blog/src/_posts/2023-01-01-getting-started.md

 ~~~
 </pre>

-# Mathematics equation
+# Mathematics Equation

 Use LateX syntax, see [latex-project.org](https://www.latex-project.org).

-:warning: The dollar symbol &#36; becomes a meta symbol, so there is a conflict with the dollar symbol use the HTML code `&#36;` to see the dollar symbol &#36;.
+:warning: The dollar symbol &#36; becomes a meta symbol, so there is a conflict
+with the dollar symbol use the HTML code `&#36;` to see the dollar symbol &#36;.

-## In-line equation
+## In-line Equation

 This equation $\int_0^1 x^2dx = \frac{1}{3}$ is in-line.

 Source code:

 ~~~
 This equation $\int_0^1 x^2dx = \frac{1}{3}$ is in-line.
 ~~~

-## Single-line equation
+## Single-line Equation

 This equation is single-line and centered:

 $$\int_0^1 x^2dx = \frac{1}{3}$$

 Source code:

 ~~~
 $$\int_0^1 x^2dx = \frac{1}{3}$$
 ~~~

-## Multi-line equation
+## Multi-line Equation

 This equation is multi-line and centered: